bulwark-crypto/Bulwark-KB/docs/FAQs/Staking-FAQ.md

 ##### Q: Does my wallet need to be opened in order to receive staking rewards?

-A: Yes, your wallet needs to be opened and unlocked in order to be able to receive staking rewards.
+A: Yes, your wallet needs to be opened and unlocked for staking.

 ##### Q: Do I need to put anything in my Bulwark.conf to enable staking?